braekling/WP-Matomo/readme.txt

 **Languages:** English, Dutch, French, German, Greek, Hungarian, Italian, Portuguese (Brazil).
 Partially supported: Albanian, Azerbaijani, Belarusian, Chinese (simplified), Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian

 **Note:** If you vote "It's broken", please tell me about your problem.
 It's hard to fix a bug I don't know about! ;-)

-*This plugin is not created or provided by the Piwik project team.*

 = Shortcodes =
 You can use following shortcodes if activated: